This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 She’s as stubborn as her mother ever was, he thought.

 “Äiti,” Seppä addressed Kivi again and this time, his tone was one of persuasion.
 “It is a great honor that is being offered.
 You heard the Warden’s messengers - there are only two master masons among the Range’s Dvär.
-Even with help from the Elyllon, the Sí, the Gæls, there is not enough talent, or skill, to rebuild Durial.”
+Even with help from the Elyllon, the Sí, and the Gæls, there is not enough talent, or skill, to rebuild the Warden’s city of Durial.”

 “I have only been at my craft for eighteen years,” Kivi remained seemingly unmoved, but Seppä could see enough of her profile to notice the way her eyes narrowed, as she often did when turning over a plan in her mind.